 Forget the low-carb diet.

-Carbohydrate is your body’s preferred fuel source and integral to good backpacking nutrition.
+Carbohydrate is your body’s preferred fuel source and is integral to good backpacking nutrition.
 The trail is no place to skimp on carbs!
 You should always fuel up with a small amount of carbohydrates before a hike.
 Then, consume carbohydrate-containing foods throughout your day to sustain energy.
 If hiking for more than 2.5 hours, try to consume 60-90 g carbs (240-360 calories) per hour.

 Which foods contain carbohydrates?